HKUST-Aerial-Robotics/probabilistic_mapping/README.md

 The source code is released under GPLv3 license.
 If you use our code, please cite our paper:

-[1] Yonggen Ling and Shaojie Shen, "Probabilistic Dense Reconstruction from a Moving Camera" in IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2018.
+[1] Yonggen Ling, Kaixuan Wang and Shaojie Shen, "Probabilistic Dense Reconstruction from a Moving Camera" in IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2018.

 For more questions, please contact ylingaa at connect dot ust dot hk .